-Fish that had migrated upstream as far as the obstruction to upstream migration existing at the time of discharge would be at most risk.
+Fish that had migrated upstream as far as the obstruction existing at the time of discharge would be at most risk.
 However, aeration of water passing through the gabion structures and the canyon would occur.
-The dissolved oxygen levels might not be at saturation levels.
-Aquatic life can survive at levels well below saturation, and it is likely that a short duration depression of dissolved oxygen would not result in serious harm to downstream fish.
+The dissolved oxygen levels might not be at saturation levels but could continue to support aquatic life.
+It is likely that a short duration depression of dissolved oxygen would not result in serious harm to downstream fish.